Drain and Sewer

 Backflow can occur for a number of reasons, but the most common is that the freshwater side has lost water pressure, and the pressure drop draws the waste water through the cross connector.
 Water pressure drops occur because of massive drain on the fresh water supply from sprinkler systems, municipal plumbing accidents, or the fire department using water to put out a fire.
 Pressure can also build up on the waste water side, pushing the contaminated sewer water through the cross connector unless the backflow prevention device stops it.

 Backflow Prevention Testing

 Backflow doesn’t simply threaten a single home or business: it can contaminate the potable water supply for many properties if it occurs.
 Because of this danger, backflow prevention assemblies have regulatory requirements and must have routine testing from licensed professionals.
 When you’re required to have backflow prevention test, you can contact our licensed plumbers to take care of the task.
 If your backflow preventer fails the test, we’ll help you with the necessary repair or replacement work that will fix the problem.

 We’ll Take Care of Your Plumbing System in the Greater Twin Falls Area

 Most of the time, you won’t need to worry about backflow in your plumbing creating health hazards.
 The backflow preventer is already on the job.
 But if there does come a time when you require fast professional plumbing service for your backflow prevention device, pick up the phone and call Evans Plumbing Inc. We’re familiar with working on backflow prevention for properties of all sizes, so no matter what type of property you own in Twin Falls or other parts of the Wood River Valley, you can count on our experts getting the job done right.
-Service… it’s the heart of our business.
+Evans Plumbing at Your Door.